 As with Vitamin C, the health benefits offered by Vitamin D are already largely well-known.
 But if you want a good example again, here it is: Vitamin D helps boost your immune system and supports your weight loss.
 If you want to live healthy and fit, then you need to make sure you get your daily dose of this sunshine vitamin.

 At $5 per gram, saffron is easily the most expensive spice in the world.
 But with so many great vitamins to give you, this price is well justified.
-So if you want to enjoy such nutrients, best make sure your cupboard has a can of saffron ready for use.
+So if you want to enjoy such nutrients, best make sure you have a can of saffron as a source of antioxidant serum.